SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 ```

 ## Install textblob module in datahub container
-`textblob` is a Python library for processing textual data.
-It provides a simple API for diving into common natural language processing (NLP) tasks, incl. sentiment analysis:: https://textblob.readthedocs.io/
+In this hands-on you are going to use `textblob` -- a Python library for processing textual data.
+It provides a simple API for diving into common natural language processing (NLP) tasks, incl. sentiment analysis: https://textblob.readthedocs.io/

 First, let's upgrade `pip` in your `datahub` container to avoid further warning messages.
 ```sh
 docker exec datahub pip install --upgrade pip
 ```

 Second, let's check if it is already installed in your `datahub` container.
-Empty output from the below command would mean `textblob` is not installed.
 ```sh
 docker exec datahub pip show textblob
 ```
+Please ignore `Python 2.7 will reach the end of its life on January 1st, 2020.` warning.

 Do you need to install `textblob` in your `datahub` container?

-In your host terminal execute:
+If yes, then in your host terminal execute:
 ```sh
 docker exec datahub pip install textblob
 ```